mapbender/mapbender-documentation/en/elements/editing/digitizer/digitizer_configuration.rst

            value: A,C   # use comma-separated values for default multi-select value

-**Notes:** The multiple selection provides an easier mechanism to choose an entry, which also allows a search in the drop-down-list.
+.. tip:: The multiple selection provides an easier mechanism to choose an entry, which also allows a search in the dropdown list.
 The navigation through the list is possible via keyboard.

 Possible entries are highlighted during typing.
 An already chosen entry can be removed by clicking the small "x" symbol.
 An entry can also be marked as disabled.